slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 Requires an [App Server](/docs/app-server).

-Workflow Apps can display customized widgets, modals, and rules within Asana's UI.
+Workflow Apps can display customized widgets, forms, and rules within Asana's UI.
 Requests go from Asana directly to an App's server.
 The App Server controls
 the information within these customized widgets, and the App Server controls what happens when a User takes actions within these components.